webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 - **Action Plan**
   - Planning
   - Create task from WBS.
+  - Describe tasks or activities that need to be completed within a project.
+- **Escalation Plan**
+  - Planning
+  - escalation plan is crucial for handling unforeseen issues that require involvement beyond the immediate team.
+  - who do you contact and at what threshold of risk?
+The project sponsor? stakeholders?
 - **Issue log**
   - Executing
   - A list of issues, containing list numbers, descriptions, and owners.
 - **Change log**
   - Executing
   - Describes change requests and their disposition for the project.
-- **Action Items**
-  - Executing
-  - Describe tasks or activities that need to be completed within a project.
 - **Risk register**
   - Executing
   - A list of risks and their descriptions.